DataStax-Academy/workshop-cassandra-certification/PRACTICE.md

 [⬆️ Top](#sample-questions)

-### 13. Architectre - Developer and Administrator Exams
+### 13. Architecture - Developer and Administrator Exams

 **A.**